-The calibration is carried out according to DIN EN ISO/IEC 17025:2005, for which our laboratory is certified in the optical measuring range radiation power, radiation density, and radiation intensity.
+The calibration service is carried out according to DIN EN ISO/IEC 17025:2005, for which the laboratory is certified in the optical measuring range radiation power, radiation density, and radiation intensity.

-Send devices for calibration to our address found in the impress.
+Send devices for the calibration service to our address found in the impress.
 Make sure that you enclose a delivery note with the package so that we can assign the order to the shipment.

-Please understand that we cannot calibrate illegal copies of our equipment, that are increasingly being circulated from the Far East.
+Please understand that we will not offer a calibration service to illegal copies of equipment from UV-Design Germany, that is increasingly being circulated from the Far East.
 If you are unsure about the status of your device, contact us and include photos of the device.
 We will check the authenticity and can accommodate you if the device is a counterfeit.

 Explanation of different measurement results of different integrator manufacturers

 Since each integrator manufacturer has its own sensor design characteristics, there are inevitably serious differences in the measurement results under the same UV radiation performance.
 Let’s assume a normal mercury lamp only once.